Chris Sale and Tarik Skubal take Cy Young Awards after both were pitching triple crown winners

 Skubal, who turned 28 on Wednesday, went 18-4 with a 2.39 ERA and a big league-best 228 strikeouts in 31 starts for the Tigers.
 He was a unanimous winner in voting for the American League prize by the Baseball Writers’ Association of America that was completed before the playoffs.

-“All the hard work, all the stuff that goes on behind the scenes, moments like this make it extremely worth it," Skubal said, also in an interview on MLB Netowrk.
+“All the hard work, all the stuff that goes on behind the scenes, moments like this make it extremely worth it," Skubal said, also in an interview on MLB Network.

 Sale received 26 of 30 first-place votes in the NL.
 Philadelphia Phillies right-hander Zack Wheeler got the other four and finished second.
 Hard-throwing Pittsburgh Pirates righty Paul Skenes was third only two days after being selected the NL Rookie of the Year.